Best Military Drone Stocks to Watch as Global Conflicts Rise

 Ukraine, a massive underdog in its war against Russia, has managed to keep fighting its battle for nearly four years now… in large part because of the skillful, tactical use of military drones, UAVs, and smart technology.

-As we’ve seen throughout the war in Ukraine, and as we just witnessed with the U.S. military operation in Venezuela, global conflict is, unfortunately, a persistent concern.
-And the militaries that will be most prepared are the ones that autonomize their operations and invest in drones, AI, and UAVs.
+As we’ve seen throughout the war in Ukraine, as we witnessed with the U.S. military operation in Venezuela, and as we’re seeing now in Iran and the Middle East, global conflict is, unfortunately, a persistent concern.

 Military drones are here to stay.
 Their cost-effectiveness and tactical success ensure that governments and military organizations will continue investing in this technology.
 So does the overall global climate.

-- Germany is spending nearly $12 billion on drones for defense.
+• Germany is spending nearly $12 billion on drones for defense.

-- The U.S. is buying a million more drones.
+• The U.S. is buying a million more drones.

-- Taiwan is purchasing around 50,000 commercial-grade military drones for defense.
+• Taiwan is purchasing around 50,000 commercial-grade military drones for defense.

-AI, robotics, satellite communications (Ukraine’s use of Starlink for essential battlefield connectivity is a great example)… we’ve written about these technologies in this space before.
-They’re all game changers.
-And they all overlap in the design and production of military drones and UAVs.
+AI, roboticssatellite communications (Ukraine’s use of Starlink for essential battlefield connectivity is a great example)… we’ve written about these technologies in this space before.

-Bottom Line: Why These Military-Drone Stocks Are the Ones to Watch
+Why These Military-Drone Stocks Are the Ones to Watch

 The four military-drone stocks we examined here touch both ends of the risk spectrum for defense stocks.
 There are the lower-risk giants (Lockheed Martin and L3Harris Technologies).
 And there are the volatile, high-risk businesses (AeroVironment and Draganfly).